DEVsub47/odin-recipes/README.md

-This will be an index.html file with a few recipe links The project serves as practice for my HTML skills
+This will be an index.html file with a few recipe links.
+The project serves as practice for my HTML skills